 When you have a mammogram at TRA you can expect skilled, personal care every step of the way.
 Before your exam, a mammography technologist will review your medical history and answer any questions you may have.
 Your comfort during the exam is our top priority, so a female technologist will be available throughout your exam.

 Please inform your technologist if:

 - you think you could be, or are pregnant

 The Day of Your Mammogram and How to Prepare

 Prior to your exam, our staff will inform you of any preparation instructions and your appointment check-in time.
 Please provide TRA with the location of any previous mammograms, or films/images taken at a different location.

 Your exam will take place in a private environment just for women.
 Please wear a comfortable, two-piece outfit as you will be asked to remove your top.
 A gown and a locker is provided.
 Please refrain from wearing any powder, deodorant, and perfume on your underarms and breasts.
 These products can interfere with accurate visualization of your breast tissue.
 Towelettes are provided to clean this area and deodorant is available to reapply after your exam.

 Please plan to be in our clinic for 30 minutes to complete your appointment.
 A screening mammogram consists of low-dose x-ray views of each breast—from above and from the side.
 Images are obtained by compressing your breast between two plastic plates.
 Adequate compression is essential to detect subtle abnormalities, but each compression lasts for about 30 seconds.
 Please inform your technologist if you experience significant discomfort or pain.

-Screening mammography is performed in our TRA-Lakewood and TRA-Olympia on Lilly.
+Screening mammography is performed in our TRA-Lakewood and TRA-Olympia Women's Center.

 What to Expect During Your Diagnostic Mammogram